vcvpaiva/NetworkMathematics/README.md

 Also several applications of these ideas have been uncovered over the years and it would be nice to know how the different instances relate to each other.
 Some non-formalized discussions can be found at https://github.com/vcvpaiva/DialecticaCategories/blob/master/README.md.

-1. I first to Reed Mullanix about it.
+1. I first talked  to Reed Mullanix about it.
 Reed came up with an interesting idea https://gist.github.com/TOTBWF/e946b99a6770d7bd53fdebe5f9064657
-But  we didn't have time to develop it, as it was his last week here.
+   But  we didn't have time to develop it, as it was his last week here and he was more interested in formalizing the tripos-to-toposes construction.

 2. Then I talked to Maximilian Dore about it.
-Maximilian likes cubical Agda very much much.
+Maximilian likes cubical Agda very much.
-   Since Harley Eades has an old preliminary implementation of Dialectica categories in Agda (see https://github.com/heades/dialectica-spaces/tree/master) this made sense.
+   Since Harley Eades has an old preliminary implementation of Dialectica categories in Agda (see https://github.com/heades/dialectica-spaces/tree/master) trying to use Agda made sense.
    But Harley did not implement the relations.
 Max now thinks he would prefer to work on Chu spaces.

-3. I talked to Cyril Coen, who thought Rocq or Coq would make sense.
+3. I talked to Cyril Cohen, who thought Rocq  would make sense.

+4. Then I talked to Mario Carneiro and the [Dialectica category construction is now in Lean](https://github.com/leanprover-community/mathlib4/commit/40b32a6889271cad127a4a470adaa366fc9bbc75), already proven symmetric monoidal closed.
+Still need to get the bang operator and products and coproducts though, which I thought would be easier.
+Then we can generalize to polynomials and more.
+But this then completes the fourth 'deliverable' from the [MRC on Applied Category Theory](https://www.ams.org/programs/research-communities/2022MRC-Categories) in 2022.

+5.